apache/iceberg/format/spec.md

 The `initial-default` is set only when a field is added to an existing schema.
 The `write-default` is initially set to the same value as `initial-default` and can be changed through schema evolution.
 If either default is not set for an optional field, then the default value is null for compatibility with older spec versions.

-Together, the `initial-default` and `write-default` produce SQL default value behavior without rewriting data files.
-That is, default value changes may only affect future records and all known fields are written into data files.
-To produce this behavior, omitting a known field when writing a data file is not allowed.
+The `initial-default` and `write-default` produce SQL default value behavior, without rewriting data files.
+SQL default value behavior when a field is added handles all existing rows as though the rows were written with the new field's default value.
+Default value changes may only affect future records and all known fields are written into data files.
+Omitting a known field when writing a data file is never allowed.
 The write default for a field must be written if a field is not supplied to a write.
 If the write default for a required field is not set, the writer must fail.

 Default values are attributes of fields in schemas and serialized with fields in the JSON format.
 See [Appendix C](#appendix-c-json-serialization).